Michalis-Michael/nxframe/README.md

 sudo ./NxFrame send decklink 0 to 0.0.0.0:5000 encoder preset x264_1080p50_pcm_cpu_safe --cpu-profile profile_1
 ```

-`profile_1` is intended as a safe realtime profile.
+`profile_1` is intended as a safe real-time profile.
 It can cap the CPU maximum frequency, for example around 3.8 GHz, while allowing the minimum frequency to remain automatic.

 Because CPU profiles write to Linux CPU frequency/governor sysfs paths, they normally require root privileges.